Crown copyright: Canada

-Normally, copyright in Canada "exists for the life of the author/creator, the remainder of the calendar year in which he is deceased, plus fifty years after the end of that calendar year".
+Since an amendment that came into force 30 December 2022, copyright in Canada lasts for "the life of the author, the remainder of the calendar year in which the author dies, and a period of 70 years following the end of that calendar year."
 For Crown copyright however, there is a slight difference.
 Canadian Crown copyright is based on the concept of royal prerogative and "is not subject to the usual statutory copyright term".
 This prerogative is referenced at the outset of section 12 of the Copyright Act, which states that this section is made "Without prejudice to any rights or privileges of the Crown".
 Crown copyright covers all works that are "prepared or published by or under the direction or control of Her Majesty or any government department."
 In this way, "work produced by government departments, whether published or unpublished, may be protected either permanently or at the whim of the Crown".
 Subsequently, Crown copyright can be, in certain cases, "said to be perpetual...and not to lapse through non-use or non-assertion", and that a "right to certain works by prerogative amounts to a perpetual term of copyright protection".
 One example is where the "Arms of Canada as designed in 1921 and revised in 1957...[and] as revised in 1994...are protected under the Trade-marks Act and the Copyright Act", maintaining Crown copyright long after the normal 50-year period.
 Crown copyright exists for a variety of reasons, such as to ensure accuracy and integrity, to control symbols used to identify the Crown and its agents, as well as to supervise and control the publication of government works as the public's trustee.

 In Canada, Crown copyright also applies to "primary law, but there are certain circumstances however when reproduction is allowed.
 The reproduction of statutes, consolidations of legislation, judicial reasons for judgments, and administrative tribunal decisions is covered by the Reproduction of Federal Law Order" the reproduction of primary law is also permissible as long as it is represented as a reproduction and is accurate.
 There is also open access online to versions of case law and statutes.
 Canada has implemented a variety of open data portals for GIS data as well as a geographical information licence.
 In Canada, open data projects can also provide some content.
 Aside from specialized GIS licensing, licence negotiations and agreements must be made to the Crown Copyright and Licensing department.